joeg-ita/giobba/README.md

 - `Result`: Task execution result
 - `Retries`: Number of retry attempts
 - `MaxRetries`: Maximum number of retry attempts
-- `Tags`: Custom tags for task categorization
 - `SchedulerID`: ID of the scheduler that processed the task
 - `WorkerID`: ID of the worker that executed the task
-- `ChildrenID`: IDs of child tasks
-- `Callback`: URL to call when task completes successfully
+- `Callback`: URL to call when task completes successfully (must be valid HTTP/HTTPS URL)
-- `CallbackErr`: URL to call when task fails
+- `CallbackErr`: URL to call when task fails (must be valid HTTP/HTTPS URL)

+### Job Properties

+Jobs have the following properties for managing scheduled tasks:

+- `ID`: Unique identifier for the job (UUID)
+- `LastExecution`: Timestamp of the last job execution
+- `NextExecution`: Timestamp of the next scheduled execution
+- `Schedule`: Cron expression for the job schedule
+- `TaskID`: ID of the associated task
+- `TaskQueue`: Queue where the task will be processed
+- `CreatedAt`: Job creation timestamp
+- `UpdatedAt`: Last update timestamp
+- `IsActive`: Whether the job is currently active

 ## Usage